egarbarino/safari_gke/getting_started/README.md

 Further experiments:

 - Attach to nginx using `kubectl attach nginx` (and generate more web requests!)
-- Dettach by pressing CTRL+C
+- Detach by pressing CTRL+C
 - Destroy Pod

 ### Pod Manifest